GeniusBoy44444/website-training-1/README.md

 # Website-Training-1
- This site is the first level of skills thant i have learned HTML +  CSS
+ This site is the first level of skills that i have learned HTML +  CSS